Chao-Hao0117/Chao-hao0117.github.io/_pages/about.md

 Professionally, I have:
 - Facilitated **RMB 1+ billion in investment funds** for SME cultivation
-- Led financial due diligence for **IPO projects** and strategic investments
+- Participated financial due diligence for **IPO projects** and strategic investments
 - Developed **predictive financial models** using Stata, R, and MATLAB
 - Managed full-cycle **quantitative research projects** from data collection to empirical validation